An Accelerated Master's Accelerates Your Career

-Earning your master's degree pays off.
-US News & World Report reports that people with master's degrees earn a lifetime average of $400,000 more than their counterparts with a bachelor's degree—a lifetime earning average of more than $400,000.
-The United States Bureau of Labor Statistics projects that employment in master's-level occupations will grow by almost 17 percent from 2016 to 2026, the fastest of any education level.
-Performance indicators like these make it clear that an advanced degree can provide an immediate and significant return on your educational investment.
+Be where job demand is and make more money.
+US News & World Report reports that people with master's degrees earn a lifetime average of $400,000 more than their counterparts with bachelor's degrees.
+Employment in master's-level occupations are expected to grow by almost 17 percent through 2026, the fastest of any education level.
+It's clear from performance indicators: an advanced degree can provide an immediate and significant return on your education investment.

-Are you a junior-level Michigan Tech undergraduate student studying in one of the degree areas listed here?
-Apply now—it's fast, easy, and free.
+If you're a junior-level Michigan Tech undergraduate student studying in one of the degree areas listed here it's easy to apply now—it's fast and free.

 Bachelor's + 1 Year = Master's Degree

-Michigan Tech's accelerated master's degree program is a faster, easier way for students in a variety of majors to earn a master's degree.
+Michigan Tech's accelerated master's degree program is a faster, easier way for students to earn a master's degree.
 Up to approved six credits from your bachelor's degree can be applied towards your accelerated master's degree.
 Consult your graduate program director for your individualized plan.
-If you're thinking about pursuing a master's immediately following your bachelor's this option might be the right choice for you.
+If you're thinking about pursuing a master's immediately following your bachelor's this option can be the right choice for you.

 How Does It Work?

-With an accelerated master's, you can double count six credit hours toward both degrees, and still be eligible for Senior Rule—saving you time and money.
+For your accelerated master's, you can double count 6 credit hours toward both degrees, and still be eligible for Senior Rule—saving time and money.

 With Michigan Tech's accelerated master's degree program, you benefit from:

 - Speed—complete your master's degree in one additional year of study beyond your bachelor's.

-- Cost savings—an accelerated program means that you spend less time and less money earning your degree.
+- Savings—spend less time and less money earning your degree.

-- Variety—there are multiple accelerated master's degree options to choose from.
+- Variety—choose from multiple accelerated master's degree options.

 Higher Lifetime Earnings